 ZAMBIA IN THE 21st CENTURY

 In 2005 the G8 group of rich nations agreed to cancel Zambia's national debt (with effect from January 2006).
-Furthermore the Zambian economy has grown rapidly.
-Copper mining remains the most important industry in Zambia but there is also some mining of other metals such as silver, zinc, cobalt and lead.
-Zambia also has huge potential for tourism with its national parks and the Victoria Falls.
+Furthermore in the early 21st century the Zambian economy grew rapidly.
+Copper mining remained the most important industry in Zambia but there was also some mining of other metals such as silver, zinc, cobalt and lead.
+Zambia also has potential for tourism with its national parks and the Victoria Falls.
 Zambia is still a poor country but it is developing rapidly.
-There is every reason to be optimistic about the future of Zambia.

-Today the population of Zambia is 14.2 million.
+In 2018 the population of Zambia was 17 million.

 A timeline of Zambia

 A short history of South Africa

 A short history of Tanzania

 Last revised 2020